untillpro/scm4j/scm4j-vcs-api/README.md

 - Locked Working Copy, LWC
 	- A separate folder used to execute VCS-related operations which are need to be executed on a local file system.
 E.g. in Git it is need to make checkout somewhere on local file system before making a merge.
 	- Named automatically as uuid, located within Repository Workspace folder
 	- Can be reused for another vcs-related operation automatically.
-I.e. checkouted once, then switches between branches.
+I.e. checked out once, then switches between branches.
 	- Deletes automatically if last VCS-related operation left the Working Copy in corrupted state, i.e. can not be reverted, re-checked out and so on
 - Lock File
 	- A special empty file which is used to show if according LWC locked or free.
 If a Lock File has exclusive file system lock then the according LWC folder is considered as locked, otherwise as free